sfigg/commercialization-public/customize/desktop/unattend/microsoft-windows-shell-setup-themes-customdefaultthemefile.md

 `CustomDefaultThemeFile` specifies the path to a customized theme file.
 These files may include a .bmp file for customized background.

-While you can add custom .theme files to a Windows installation using [these instructions](https://msdn.microsoft.com/en-us/library/bb773190(VS.85).aspx(d=robot)#boot), .theme files can no longer be used as the default theme.
+While you can create additional custom themes by adding .theme files to a Windows installation (using [these instructions](https://msdn.microsoft.com/en-us/library/bb773190(VS.85).aspx(d=robot)#boot)), .theme files can no longer be used as the default theme.